WeSolveProblems/wesolveproblems.org.uk/feedback.md

+---
+layout: default
+title: Feedback
+shortsummary: What teachers and students say about the Maths Battles.
+---

 > Pupils at the RGS have really enjoyed maths battles and numbers grow week on week.
 > The problems are fun and open questions give the boys further opportunity to work
 > collaboratively outside of the classroom as well as potentially considering mathematics